Recycling at Home

 - Magazines and catalogs.

 - Mail: letters, envelopes and cards (no foil or glitter) and advertisements.
-Sound cards should be taken to a drop off site.
+Sound cards should be taken to a household hazardous waste collection site.

 - Newspaper and inserts.